Wacom-Developer/signature-sdk-js/sigCaptDialog/README.md

 ## Configure the libary

 ### Signature Capture Dialog
-Using a JSON config string that it is passed on the constructor it can be configure the dialog appearance.
+A JSON config string that is passed by the constructor can be used to configure the dialog appearance.

 The default values for SigCapDialog looks like: